-Trump: America’s story is ‘the greatest political journey’
+Trump calls America's story 'the greatest political journey'

 A large crowd showed up for President Trump's "Salute to America" event on July 4.
 (Source: CNN/Pool)

-As rain fell on him, Trump called on Americans to "stay true to our cause" during a program that adhered to patriotic themes and hailed an eclectic mix of history's heroes, from the armed forces, space, civil rights and other endeavors of American life.
+As rain fell on him, Trump called on Americans to "stay true to our cause" during a program that adhered to patriotic themes and hailed a mix of history's heroes, from the armed forces, space, civil rights and other endeavors of American life.

-He largely stuck to his script, avoiding diversions into his agenda or reelection campaign.
+Trump largely stuck to his script, avoiding diversions into his agenda or reelection campaign .
 But in one exception, he vowed, "Very soon, we will plant the American flag on Mars," actually a distant goal not likely to be achieved until late in the 2020s if even then.

 A late afternoon downpour drenched the capital's Independence Day crowds, and Trump's speech unfolded in occasional rain.
 The warplanes and presidential aircraft he had summoned conducted their flyovers as planned, capped by the Navy Blue Angels aerobatics team.